Zaltarba/blog/_posts/2024-06-22-IntroPairsTrading.md

 Now that we are clear on what market neutral means, let's get into some of the basic tools.

 ## Some Technical Aspects
 Let's dive into some technical aspects.
 I will stop using the CAPM model from now on.
-Despite it being great for gaining some common sense/intuitions, it's not so good for modeling today's market.
+Despite it being great for gaining some common sense and intuitions, it's not so good for modeling today's market.

 A common framework for years has been **cointegration**.
 Basically, you consider stocks A and B being linearly correlated in prices if and only if:

-$$P_t^A = cst + \rho \cdot P_t^B + \epsilon_t$$
+$$P_t^A = \text{const} + \rho \cdot P_t^B + \epsilon_t$$

-with $(\epsilon_t)$ being stationnary.
+with $(\epsilon_t)$ being stationary.

-You are then in this case able to compute the hedge ratio from a simple regression.
+In this case, you are able to compute the hedge ratio from a simple regression.
 Moreover, you can get a confidence interval and p-value to ensure it is significantly non-null.
 Great!
+I have to say that linking cointegration with achieving a market-neutral strategy is not straightforward.
+It indeed requires at least some modeling or further assumptions/requirements.
+But for now, let's admit it gets us closer.

 But the devil hides in the details.
-I won't delve into all linear regression temporal aspects and its application for sequential data (refer to a handbook on time series prediction for more knowledge), but one has to be very careful.
-We are indeed working on non stationnary variables.
+I won't delve into all the linear regression temporal aspects and its application for sequential data (refer to a handbook on time series prediction for more knowledge), but one has to be very careful.
+We are indeed working on non-stationary variables.

 **Terminology Alert**: A spurious regression is a regression where the p-value indicates a statistically significant relationship between variables, but this relationship is actually meaningless or random, often due to underlying trends in the data rather than a true correlation.

 Let's consider two stock prices, $(P_t^A)$ and $(P_t^B)$.
-Let's model both of them with a random walk, and with uncorrelated noise.
-So we get
+Let's model both of them with a random walk and with uncorrelated noise.
+So we get:

 $$P_t^A = P_0^A + \sum_{i=1}^{t} \epsilon_i^A$$
 $$P_t^B = P_0^B + \sum_{i=1}^{t} \epsilon_i^B$$

-with :
+with:

-$$\epsilon_t^A \sim WN(0, \sigma_A^2)$$
+$$\epsilon_t^A \sim \text{WN}(0, \sigma_A^2)$$
 and
-$$\epsilon_t^B \sim WN(0, \sigma_B^2)$$
+$$\epsilon_t^B \sim \text{WN}(0, \sigma_B^2)$$

-With issue here is $Var(P_t^A) = t \dot sigma_A^2$ which means we have a non stationnary variable.
-Thus the linear regression requirements are not meet.
-If you attemps to do one the issue is that the usual test statistics (like t-statistics) do not follow their standard distributions under the null hypothesis.
-P-value will not be interpretable since it has to follow a uniform law between 0 and 1 under the null hypothesis.
+The issue here is $Var(P_t^A) = t \cdot \sigma_A^2$, which means we have a non-stationary variable.
+Thus, the linear regression requirements are not met.
+If you attempt to do one, the issue is that the usual test statistics (like t-statistics) do not follow their standard distributions under the null hypothesis.
+P-values will not be interpretable since they need to follow a uniform distribution between 0 and 1 under the null hypothesis.

 Doing some simulation with the folowing code :